captivationsoftware/react-sticky/README.md

 ```

 ## Overview & Basic Example
-`<Sticky />` elements should contain a function as its immediate child, which itself returns an element.
+`<Sticky />` elements should contain a single function as the child, which accepts an object
+as its only parameter.
+The structure of this object has the following properties:
+ - `isSticky` _(boolean)_ - is the element sticky as a result of the current event?
+ - `wasSticky` _(boolean)_ - was the element sticky prior to the current event?
+ - `distanceFromTop` _(number)_ - number of pixels from the top of the sticky to the nearest `<StickyContainer />`'s top
+ - `distanceFromTop` _(number)_ - number of pixels from the bottom of the sticky to the nearest `<StickyContainer />`'s bottom
+ - `calculatedHeight` _(number)_ - height of the element returned by this function
+ - `style` _(object)_ - modifiable style attributes to optionally be passed to the element returned by this function

-This function will be called based on events of the parent `<StickyContainer />`, and will provide
+The `Sticky`'s child function will be called when events occur in the parent `<StickyContainer />`,
-sane defaults for basic sticky functionality, along with a hook to apply your own logic / customizations.
+and will serve as the callback to apply your own logic and customizations, with sane `style` attributes
+to get you up and running quickly.

 app.js
 ```js